Westerly is published twice a year in July and November.

 Note differences in style as in the examples above.

-Changes to MLA referencing as per examples above, and:
+Works Cited: Changes to MLA referencing as per examples above, and:

 - Punctuation outside title indicators

-- Capitalisation as per original text
+- Capitalisation as per original text when including other works within title

 - For two or more books by the same author, list works by date, recent to old.
 (Ignore articles like A, An, and The.)
 Provide the author’s name in last name, first name format for the first entry only.
 Following entries, author indicated by ‘––.’